SteliosGian/churn-engineering/README.md

 bash docker/docker-compose-shell.sh
 ```

-### MLFlow Server
+### MLflow Server

-The project starts a local MLFlow server running in the background, which you can access at
+The project starts a local MLflow server running in the background, which you can access at
 http://127.0.0.1:5000/ . <br>
-With <a href="https://mlflow.org/" target="_blank">MLFlow</a>, you can track custom metrics and hyperparameters
+With <a href="https://mlflow.org/" target="_blank">MLflow</a>, you can track custom metrics and hyperparameters
 as well as log artifacts such as plots and models.

 ![mlflow_gif.gif](mlflow_gif.gif)